 Certain supplementary measures in this Press Release do not have any standardized meaning as prescribed under IFRS and previous GAAP and, therefore, are considered non-IFRS measures.
 These measures are described and presented in order to provide shareholders and potential investors with additional information regarding the Company's financial results, liquidity and its ability to generate funds to finance its operations.
 These measures are identified and presented, where appropriate, together with reconciliations to the equivalent IFRS or previous GAAP measure.
 However, they should not be used as an alternative to IFRS or previous GAAP, because they may not be consistent with calculations of other companies.
 These measures are further explained below.

 Earnings before interest, taxes, depreciation and amortization ("EBITDA") is not a recognized measure under IFRS and previous GAAP.
 Management believes that in addition to net income, EBITDA is a useful supplemental measure as it provides an indication of the results generated by the Company's principal business activities prior to consideration of how those activities are financed or how the results are taxed.
-EBITDA is calculated as net income from continuing operations plus interest, finance fees, taxes, depreciation and amortization, non-controlling interest, loss on disposal of property, plant and equipment, loss on foreign exchange, restructuring charges, impairment loss, less gain on foreign exchange and gain on disposal of property, plant and equipment.
+EBITDA is calculated as net income from continuing operations plus interest, taxes, depreciation and amortization, non-controlling interest, loss on disposal of property, plant and equipment, loss on foreign exchange, less gain on foreign exchange and gain on disposal of property, plant and equipment.
 Segmented EBITDA is based upon the same calculation for defined business segments, which are comprised of Canadian Operations, U.S. Operations, Product Sales and Corporate.
-Adjusted EBITDA is calculated as EBITDA discussed above plus Communications operating loss.

-Funds from operations are cash flow from operating activities excluding changes in working capital and discontinued operations plus restructuring expense.
+Funds from operations are cash flow from operating activities excluding changes in working capital.
 It is a supplemental measure to gauge performance of the Company before non-cash items.
 Working capital is calculated as current assets minus current liabilities.
 Working capital is used by Management to gauge what banking facilities are available for reinvestment in the business.

-Annualized return on average total assets for year-ended December 31, 2012, is calculated as annualized year to date EBITDA divided by the average of total assets over the fourth quarter of 2011 and first, second and third quarters of 2012, including a three month lag.
+Return on average total assets for the three months ended March 31, 2012, is calculated as annualized year to date EBITDA divided by the average total assets over the fourth quarter of 2011, including a three month lag.
 The three month lag represents the time between the purchase of capital assets and when they are deployed in the field and earning revenue.
 In 2011, the return on average total assets calculation was adjusted to include total Company assets, whereas prior calculations included total drilling services assets only.

 CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING INFORMATION AND STATEMENTS